Skip to Content

 A life jacket will keep your dog safe on the water

-Until your dog is a pro at riding in your canoe or kayak, it’s a good idea to paddle with another human being.
 Once you’re out on the water, most dogs will settle right into their role as captain and watchdog.
 If your dog shows signs of fear or severe anxiety that last more than a few minutes, return to dry land and continue practicing loading and unloading.

-• Positive reinforcement works.
+Positive reinforcement works.
 As you get into a rhythm, be sure to reward your dog for calm behavior, and don’t forget to stay calm yourself — showing sudden excitement might encourage your dog to pace, bark, or look for a way to exit the boat.

-• Keep an eye on the weather.
+Keep an eye on the weather.
 Your dog won’t like paddling in rough seas and rain any more than you will, at least at the beginning.

-• Don’t leash your dog in the boat.
+Don’t leash your dog in the boat.
 This could be dangerous if you capsize, and your dog has to swim to shore.

-• If your dog jumps out of the boat… Don’t get mad.
+If your dog jumps out of the boat… Don’t get mad.
 It happens.
 Simply paddle to the nearest shore and collect your pup.
 Basic training comes in really handy here.

-More Tips for Dog-Friendly Kayaking and Canoeing
+More Tips for Kayaking and Canoeing with Dogs

 In all honesty, there are as many ways to canoe and kayak with dogs as there are breeds of dogs, and my advice will only get you so far.
 You’re going to find a system that works for you and your pup, or your dog is going to end up staying home.

-Here are a last tips to make things easier for you and your dog as you navigate the transition from land to water.
+Here are a few last tips to make things easier for you and your dog as you navigate the transition from land to water.

-• Make frequent stops.
+Make frequent stops.
 You may be getting a nice upper-body workout in your kayak or canoe, but your dog won’t get much exercise when you’re paddling.
 Be sure to give him some shore time every hour or so, and he’ll learn to love those paddling excursions as much as you do.

-• Start with shallow, placid water.
+Start with shallow, placid water.
 At least until your dog is a regular wave runner.

-• Keep a bowl and fresh water on hand.
+Keep a bowl and fresh water on hand.
 This is especially important if you’re paddling in salt water or if you have a small dog who can’t reach over the side of your boat for a drink.

-• Keep your craft balanced.
+Keep your craft balanced.
 If you want to put your dog in the widest center section of a canoe, pack some gear to one side so your dog is forced to sit on the other side.
 This can prevent your dog from going back and forth and rocking the boat.

 If you’re anything like me, you’ll find that almost every outdoor activity is more fun with a canine companion.